Dynamic Neighborhood Construction for Structured Large Discrete Action Spaces: Methodology

-Note that this perturbation approach allows for efficient implementation and scales to very large action spaces by design as it limits the exploration of the neighborhood of $\mathbf{\Bar{a}}$, which in a general case would still increase exponentially with respect to maximum $L_2$-distance of $\leq{(d\,\epsilon)}$.
-Clearly, limiting the neighborhood evaluation may incur a performance loss, but we argue that this loss is limited, as our search process described in the next section is able to recover initially ignored neighbors.
+The perturbation approach allows for efficient implementation and scales to very large action spaces by design as it limits the exploration of the neighborhood of $\boldsymbol{\Bar{a}}$, which in a general case would still increase exponentially with respect to a maximum $L_2$-distance of ${(d\,\epsilon)}$.
+Clearly, limiting the neighborhood evaluation may incur a performance loss, but we argue that this loss is limited, as our search procedure described in the next section is able to recover initially ignored neighbors.